 When your theme or plugin breaks or an error appears at the top

 As you face this situation, but your WordPress is running and easily accessible, here are some steps you must take.
 These steps are necessary if anything on your site breaks like that.

 When you suffer from a white screen of death

 Every WordPress user knows this white screen of death is a scary prospect.
 The following steps can help you tackle the problem of the white screen of death.

 Ways to Avoid WordPress Plugin Conflict Shortly

-While this is inevitable that you won't experience a plugin conflict at least once during the lifetime of your WordPress site, it won't be a problem for you if you are familiar with its easy fixes like shared above.
-However, if you are using WordPress plugins to perform simple tasks, the smarter approach would be to learn the ways to replace these with more custom codes.
+While this is inevitable that you won't experience a plugin conflict at least once during the lifetime of your WordPress site, it won't be a problem for you if you are familiar with its easy fixes like those shared above.
+However, if you are using WordPress plugins to perform simple tasks, the smarter approach would be to learn how to replace these with more custom codes.
 For this, you may discover it yourself or take the assistance of a developer to write those specific codes and include them in your theme.

 So, have you suffered from any specific plugin conflict on your WordPress site?
 How did you fix it?
 We would love to know about it in the comments section below!